josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/👁️‍🗨️_Witness_Historical_Casefiles/🪧_radical_and_respectable_the_dual_engine_of_reform.md

 ---

 ## 🏮 Footer
-*Radical & Respectable* is a living node of the Polaris Protocol.
+*🪧 Radical & Respectable* is a living node of the Polaris Protocol.
 It analyses dual-flank strategy as structural necessity, not moral divide.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-07_
+_Last updated: 2025-11-12_